A Level Sociology

 Course Content

-Four components will be studied over the two year A Level Course.
+Four distinct components will be studied over the two year course

 Component 1 – Education